jlengstorf/netlify-plugin-gatsby-cache/README.md

 ## Usage

+If you don’t want to use the [UI-based installation](http://app.netlify.com/plugins/netlify-plugin-gatsby-cache/install?utm_source=github&utm_medium=gatsby-cache-bp-jl&utm_campaign=devex), you can install manually using `netlify.toml`.

-To install, add the following lines to your `netlify.toml` file:
+Add the following lines to your `netlify.toml` file:

 ```toml
 [build]